 - Mental workload and simulation

 - Mental workload and prototyping

 - Oil and gas

-- Process industries
+- Process industries and manufacturing

 All accepted papers (full and short) will be published in the digital conference proceedings and a selection of papers will be chosen for a special volume published by Springer in the Series CCIS: Communications in Computer and Information Science.

 CCIS is abstracted/indexed in DBLP, Google Scholar, EI-Compendex, Mathematical Reviews, SCImago, Scopus.
 CCIS volumes are also submitted for the inclusion in ISI Proceedings.

 Guidelines on paper preparation and submission can be found here.

 All accepted speakers must register for the conference to be included in the final programme and proceedings.